 - A sharing window will appear.
 Choose where you want to save the file.

-Our Advice: Be extremely cautious if you share this file.
-It contains sensitive information that you don’t want to risk being disseminated.
-If you need to export your passwords, it’s best to keep them in a hidden or locked folder on your computer.
+Note: Be extremely cautious with sharing the above “.html” file.
+It contains sensitive information that you don’t want to risk getting stolen.
+If you need to export your passwords, it’s best to keep them hidden or locked.

 Google Chrome will automatically store all your passwords in the browser.
-This way, it helps you recover forgotten passwords easily – they will always be within reach when you need them most.
-If you’ve synced your Google account across multiple devices, you can access your saved passwords from the Chrome browser on your laptop, phone, or tablet device.
+The directory the files get stored in is now encrypted and inaccessible.
+Therefore, you have to access all saved passwords using the browser settings.
+This method helps you quickly recover forgotten passwords—they will always be within reach when you need them most.
+If you’ve synced your Google account across multiple devices, you can access your saved passwords on your laptop, phone, or tablet from the Chrome browser.